abbu697/HPC-setup/README.md

 Steps for the HPC setup

-here are steps to setup HPC on your local machines. there are some steps that are different to access the clustor. the below stes and commands have to run on the local system for the setup:-
+here are steps to setup HPC on your local machines. there are some steps that are different to access the clustor. the below steps and commands have to run on the local system for the setup:-

 This guide describes how to use OpenSSH to connect to the HPC systems.
-OpenSSH is supported under Linux, Mac, and Windows.
+OpenSSH is supported by Linux, Mac, and Windows.

 Reporting SSH connection issues